aduranb/number_pi/README.md

 # Calculating decimals of π
-This repository computes decimals of π (π) by means of the [Euler aproximation](http://mathworld.wolfram.com/πFormulas.html).
+This repository computes decimals of Pi (π) by means of the [Euler aproximation](http://mathworld.wolfram.com/πFormulas.html).

 ## Installation
 Clone this repository and change directory to the correspondent folder.

-Then type the following on the command line:
+Then type the following on the command line to calculate the first 50 decimals of pi.

 ```
 python3